Black Holes or Frozen Stars? A Viable Theory of Gravity without Black Holes

 \section{Definition of the theory}

-The theory of gravity \cite{Schmelzer} we want to present here is defined in the following way: Similar to GR and other metric theories of gravity, we have the gravitational field $g_{\mu\nu}(x)$ together with some unspecified number of matter fields $\varphi_m(x)$.
-Different from GR, these fields are not defined on an arbitrary four-dimensional manifold, but on a classical Newtonian spacetime $\R^3\times\R$, with a set of preferred coordinates $X^i$ (for the spatial directions) and $X^0=T$ (for time).
-We use latin indices $X^i$ for the spatial coordinates ($1\le i\le 3$) and greek indices $X^\alpha$ for all four coordinates ($0\le\alpha\le 3$, while upper greek indices $\mu,\nu,\ldots$ refer to general spacetime coordinates $x^\mu$, $0\le\mu\le 3$.
+The theory of gravity defined in \cite{Schmelzer,Schmelzer1}, which is considered here, is defined in the following way: Similar to GR and other metric theories of gravity, we have the gravitational field $g_{\mu\nu}(x)$ together with some unspecified number of matter fields $\varphi_m(x)$.
+Different from GR, these fields are not defined on an arbitrary four-dimensional manifold, but on a classical Newtonian spacetime $\R^3\times\R$, with a set of preferred background coordinates $\x^\a$, in particular a preferred time $\x^0=\t$.
+Latin indices $i,j,\ldots$ refer to the preferred spatial coordinates $\x^i$, $1\le i\le 3$, lower greek indices $\a,\b,\ldots$ refer to preferred four-coordinates $\x^\alpha$, $0\le\alpha\le 3$, while upper greek indices $\mu,\nu,\ldots$ refer to general spacetime coordinates $x^\mu$, $0\le\mu\le 3$.

-In the preferred coordinates, the action of the theory is
+In the preferred coordinates $\x^\a$, the action of the theory is

 where $L_{matter}$ a covariant Lagrangian for the matter fields.
 Introducing the diagonal matrix $(\gamma_{\alpha\beta}) = \text{diag}(\Upsilon,-\Xi,-\Xi,-\Xi)$, one can rewrite this as